 Online Prerequisites Student Profile: Jonathan Gerbode-Grant

-As an engineering supervisor, Jonathan Gerbode-Grant is no stranger to hard work.
-So he embraced the amount of time and effort needed to do well in online science prerequisite classes at the MGH Institute.
+As an engineering supervisor, Jonathan Gerbode-Grant was no stranger to hard work.
+So while taking several online science prerequisite classes at the MGH Institute, he embraced the amount of time and effort he needed to apply to a direct-entry Master of Science in Nursing program.

 “These courses are not for someone looking to just sail through without working hard to earn their grade,” he said.
 “I really loved that we were held accountable for assignments and the quality and integrity of our work.”

-“The faculty are some the best I have had,” he said.
+“The faculty are some the best I have had,” said Gerbode-Grant.
 “They are passionate and driven people who want to inspire their students to embody those same beliefs.”

-Gerbode-Grant also cited the remarkable research on Alzheimer’s disease by Professor Oksana Berezovska, PhD, an associate professor of neurology at Harvard Medical School and assistant in neuroscience at Massachusetts General Hospital.
+He also cited the remarkable research on Alzheimer’s disease by Professor Oksana Berezovska, PhD, an associate professor of neurology at Harvard Medical School and an assistant in neuroscience at Massachusetts General Hospital.
 “That hit home because my wife’s grandmother has been diagnosed with Alzheimer’s,” he said.

-“The classes do not allow you to fall behind/lose focus,” he added.
-“For me, this is excellent because I work better and am able to learn more with the constant pressure of assignments and the healthy competition from other excellent students.”
+“The classes didn’t allow you to fall behind/lose focus,” he added.
+“For me, this was excellent because I work better and am able to learn more with the constant pressure of assignments and the healthy competition from other excellent students.”